AiraaMel/AiraaMel/README.md

 ## Hi, i am AiraaMel

 -💸Business lover
--🎧 Do everthing listening music, like 24 hours per day -✈️ My dream is to visit the world.
+-🎧 Do everthing listening music, like 24 hours per day
+-✈️ My dream is to visit the world
--🏎️ A Formula 1 fan fueled by speed, strategy, and adrenaline -🍪 Cooking is my love language
+-🏎️ A Formula 1 fan fueled by speed, strategy, and adrenaline
+-🍪 Cooking is my love language
 -🌎 Passionate about learning new languages
 -🎀 Balance between the most girly things possible while not

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=AiraaMel&theme=rose)